 I’m now embracing my geeky side again, this time to learn about digital marketing.

 I teach journalism part-time at Emerson College where I share my first-hand knowledge of print and online reporting and editing; video production; and multimedia storytelling.
 But there are always one or two students who ask me the best way to promote the blogs they create in class.
 I tell them it takes a lot of time and effort, that you have to really work social media channels, follow SEO (search engine optimization) protocols and create new compelling content on a regular basis.

-I’m not teaching this semester and Trish suggested I give RootsLiving a new life.
 Although the site is a favorite of family and friends and former co-workers (who I love when they email me years later to say they just made my Marco’s Fuscilli or my grandmother’s recipe for Chicken and Polenta) it hasn’t gotten much attention elsewhere.
 Hopefully, that’s about to change.

 A NEW SITE DESIGN

 The first step was redesigning the site, which had become outdated.
 This is the new design, which can handle all of the innovations that caught on in the past nine years, such as videos and the seam-less posting of social media channels.

 I’ve grown too over the past nine years: I went back to school, earned a master’s degree in digital media, and learned how to shoot and edit video, launching my own video production company, called Reel Partners Media just a few years ago.

 I’ve also learned more about cooking and about photographing food.
 I learned a tremendous amount about creating food videos by shooting and editing two food videos each week for a year for the Boston Globe.
 Some of those videos, from the Dorm Room Chef and Drink of the Week series, will be posted here too.